FredKom7/DisciPlan/README.md

-# disciplan
+# Disciplan

-A new Flutter project.
+A new Flutter project for self-productivity and discipline.

 ## Getting Started